collinsmuriuki/flask-boilerplate-code/README.md

   </a>
 </p>

 > Boilerplate code for building large flask applications.
+With authentication and RESTFUL API blueplints.

 ## Usage
 Clone the project or download zip file.